 I have been the headteacher at Wheldrake with Thorganby CE Primary School since September 2013.
 I reached my twentieth anniversary of headship in April 2022, with previous headships in Stamford Bridge, East Riding of Yorkshire and Hepworth, Holmfirth.
 I live in a neighbouring village with my teenage son who attends Fulford School so we are very local.
 I feel very privileged to lead our school and work with a strong staff team and insightful governors.
 I really value working in the Wheldrake and Thorganby communities and within the South York Multi Academy Trust I am passionate about providing the best well-balanced education for our children in a caring environment.

-Sophie Tams – Staff Governor
+Nicola Clark – Staff Governor

 Please contact us if you would like to join our school community.
 We offer visits to school normally, however during Coronavirus restrictions, we are offering an after school visit or a virtual video tour.
 This will give you an insight into our school environment, please contact us if you would like further information.